TEACHER | WRITER | ADVISOR

 Storytelling is at the heart of everything I do.
-Whether it’s a college lecture, a breaking news story, or a historical data set, I am always looking to find the narrative that resonates.
+Whether it’s a history lecture, a news story, or a student resume, I am always looking to find the narrative that resonates.

-American women’s history is my field of expertise.
-I graduated from UC Davis with a PhD in U.S. History in 2015.
-I minored in cross-cultural women’s and gender history.
-I have taught women’s history, U.S. history, and California history at UC Davis, as well as U.S. women’s history at Solano Community College.
-If I can spark intellectual curiosity, encourage critical thinking, or foster an inclusive environment, I call that a success.
-Teaching is storytelling of the past, and I want my students to be as engaged in that story as possible.
+I have been teaching undergraduate students since 2015, when I graduated from UC Davis with a PhD in History.
+If I can spark intellectual curiosity, encourage critical thinking, and foster an inclusive environment, I call that a successful classroom.
+Currently, I am an instructor for a course on careers in American culture at UC Davis.
+I have also taught American women’s history, U.S. history, and California history at UC Davis, as well as U.S. women’s history at Solano Community College.
+Teaching is educational storytelling, and I want my students to be as engaged in that story as possible.

 Writing has always been a part of my professional life.
 I aim to make my written work clear, concise, and tailored to my audience.
 Currently, I am working on an academic book manuscript based on my dissertation The Fruit of Her Fields: California Women in Commercial Horticulture, 1870-1915.
 (Read my in the Western Historical Quarterly here [paywall] or read a post I wrote on the Rural Women’s Studies blog here) I have also written for a general audience.
 My first career was as a reporter for the Santa Barbara News-Press, writing feature stories and breaking news.
 (Read some of my clips here.)
 In recent years, I told several personal stories at Shorts N Longs, a community storytelling event founded by Lisa Cantrell.
 (Listen to me emcee the event here, or tell a personal story here.)
 I love the challenge of finding just right the narrative arc to hold my audience’s attention from beginning to end.